The Retinal Specialist

 Ocular trauma often falls into the realm of the retina specialist because there is usually bleeding into the eye with retinal damage.
 This type of retinal damage may include giant retinal tears, retinal dialysis, macular swelling, and retinal hemorrhage.
 Also when eye trauma occurs there may be a rupture of the globe and/or a foreign body within the eye.

-The specialists at Rocky Mountain Retina, Dr. Peter Miller & Dr. David Faber, utilize our office 3-4 times a month.
+The specialists at Rocky Mountain Retina, Dr. David Faber & Dr. Mitchell Goff, utilize our office 3-4 times a month.
 Click here to learn more.